 Elevation fields are used in the network dataset to refine the connectivity at line endpoints.
 They contain elevation information derived from fields on a feature class participating in the network.
 This is different from establishing connectivity based on z-coordinate values, in which the physical elevation information is stored on each vertex of the feature.
 Elevation fields apply to edge and junction sources.
 Edge feature sources using elevation fields have two fields to describe elevation (one for each end of the line feature).

-Numerous data vendors provide elevation field data to refine the connectivity at line endpoints.
+Numerous data vendors provide elevation field data to model connectivity.
 The ArcGIS network dataset connectivity model can use this elevation field data to enhance connectivity.
 The interaction of elevation fields with the connectivity model is also vital to model special scenarios, such as bridges and tunnels.

 Z-coordinate values from geometry